 Associations often choose to write their own rules so their governing document suits the specific needs of their group.
 If you decide to write your own rules, you must make sure they meet legal requirements.

 The Rules Tool will help you create your own set of rules that are:

 The Rules Tool takes approximately 20 minutes to complete.
 It will ask you a series of questions about how you would like your association to operate.
 When you have answered all the questions, you will be able to download a tailored set of rules that your association can vote to adopt.

 We have prepared this tool to help Victorian incorporated associations draft their own rules.
 It’s important to note that the content in the Rules Tool is legal information only and not legal advice.
 Associations should seek legal advice if they are unsure whether the rules meet their needs.
-Not-for-profit groups may use this app for their own purposes.

 You will still need to submit your rules to Consumer Affairs Victoria for approval.
 You may not use the rules until they have been approved by Consumer Affairs Victoria.